jromualdo00/Romualdo-Portfolio/README.md

 You can download my CV as [a PDF from my Google Drive](https://drive.google.com/file/d/1lank3FD6OZd3rIXxPQ6urqDkwKIb7Fm9/view?usp=sharing).

 ## Skills
-You can find examples of the described skills in the [Examples of my work](#examples-of-my-work) section.
+You can find examples of the described skills in the [Example of my work](#examples-of-my-work) section.

 __Manual testing__
   * can perform manual functional and usability testing of web applications